jorgef/fsharpreactivepatterns/docs/content/message-routing.md

 ##Message Broker

-This pattern decouples receivers from senders.
+This pattern decouples receivers from senders and controls the flow of messages.

 ```fsharp
 // No code example